-It is reasonable to expect a high level of integration of high-frequency NR devices (e.g., devices operating above 6 GHz).
+It is reasonable to expect a high level of integration of high-frequency NR devices (e.g., devices operating in FR2).
 Such highly integrated architectures may feature innovative front-end solutions, multi-element antenna arrays, passive and active feeding networks, etc. that may not be able to physically expose a front-end cable connector to the test equipment.

-For UE RF test methodology at high frequency (f > 6 GHz), the following general aspects apply:
+For UE RF test methodology in FR2, the following general aspects apply:

-- OTA measurement is the testing methodology for UE RF at high frequency (f > 6 GHz) - Permitted test methods are defined in subclause 5.2 and shall demonstrate equivalence to the far field environment.
+- OTA measurement is the testing methodology for UE RF in FR2 - Permitted test methods are defined in clause 5.2 and shall demonstrate equivalence to the far field environment.